 Fold 1/3 of dough lengthwise; fold other 1/3 over first fold.
 Shape like pretzel on a greased cookie sheet.
 Or if desired, dough may be divided into thirds or halves and made into separate cakes fashioned in the same manner as described above.
 Let rise until double in bulk.

-Spread with remaining egg whites and bake in moderate oven (350 degrees) for 20-25 minutes.
+Spread with remaining egg whites and bake in moderate oven (350 degrees) for 20 to 25 minutes.
 Spread with powdered sugar icing (powdered sugar, butter, vanilla, hot water).